 After five to six sessions you will be required to revisit your GP and if helpful, we will write to your GP to request further sessions (up to 10).
-Once you have used 10 sessions, you are entitled to a further 10 sessions (due to changes made to Medicare rebates in the context of COVID).
-To obtain these sessions, you will need to attend your GP again for a new referral letter that specifically requests a further 10 sessions.
-The maximum number of sessions that you can claim per calendar year from Medicare is 20.
+The maximum number of sessions that you can claim per calendar year from Medicare is 10.

 How can I make a booking?